Alexandria, Virginia Public Transportation

 Virginia Railway Express

-The Virginia Railway Express (VRE) is a commuter railway service that can transport passengers from Alexandria to L’Enfant Plaza and Union Station in Washington DC.
-The Railway Express operates two rail lines, the Fredericksburg Line and Manassas Line.
-Because it is a commuter service, departures are more concentrated during the morning and evening commutes while midday service is very limited.
-However point to point Alexandria transportation service tends to be very quick, taking about 30 minutes or less in either direction.
+The Virginia Railway Express (VRE) is a commuter railway service that can transport passengers from Alexandria to L’Enfant Plaza and Union Station in Washington, DC.
+The Railway Express operates two rail lines, the Fredericksburg Line and the Manassas Line.
+Because it is a commuter service, departures are more concentrated during the morning and evening commutes, while midday service is minimal.
+However, point-to-point Alexandria transportation service tends to be very quick, taking about 30 minutes or less in either direction.

 Virginia Railway Express Fare

-Fares are determined through zones, with a single ride fare of $6,25 in Zone 2 between Alexandria and Crystal City and Zone 2 day passes are $12.50.
+Fares are determined through zones, with a single ride fare of $6,25 in Zone 2 between Alexandria and Crystal City, and Zone 2 day passes are $12.50.
 Transportation out of Zone 2 will require additional fare.
-Reduced fare is available for older adults 65 years and older, youths ages 11 and 18 and people with disabilities.
-Children 10 and under may ride free with a fare paying adult.
-VRE tickets may be purchased via an online order form, at station vending machines, sales outlets and via the VRA Mobile app for iOS and Android users.
+Reduced fare is available for older adults 65 and older, youths ages 11 and 18, and people with disabilities.
+Children 10 and under may ride free with a fare-paying adult.
+VRE tickets may be purchased via an online order form, station vending machines, sales outlets, and via the VRA Mobile app for iOS and Android users.
 Additional fare information can be found on the VRE website.

 Water Taxi

 The Potomac Riverboat Company operates a convenient water taxi service along the Potomac River.
-In fact, connects the Alexandria City Marina to the District Wharf in the Southwest Waterfront section of Washington DC, as well as to Georgetown.
-Visitors can take the Wharf Water Taxi to either DC location and adult fare is from $10, older adults $9 and children ages 2-11 from $7.
+Connects the Alexandria City Marina to the District Wharf in the Southwest Waterfront section of Washington, DC, and Georgetown.
+Visitors can take the Wharf Water Taxi to either D.C. location, and adult fare is from $10, older adults $9, and children ages 2-11 from $7.
 Tickets for the date(s) of travel may be purchased online.
 According to the Potomac Riverboat Company, it takes 30 minutes in either direction between Alexandria and Georgetown.
 The company also offers sightseeing cruises, including a Monuments Tour and a Mount Vernon Cruise from Alexandria to George Washington’s Mount Vernon.

 Update:

 The Potomac Riverboat Company is no longer in service as a water taxi.
-However, there is a new company in its place.
-That new service is operated by cityexperiences by Hornblower.
-Please visit the website for cityexperiences by Hornblower for information on the Washington D.C. area.
+However, a new company is operating in its place.
+That new service is operated by City Experiences by Hornblower.
+Please visit the website for City Experiences by Hornblower for information on the Washington D.C. area.

 Metroway

-Metroway is a premium bus service operated by DC Metro.
-With express service between Pentagon City and the Braddock Street Metrorail station in Alexandria, Virginia.
-Metroway is used primarily by commuters who need to travel to and from the Pentagon.
-However, Metroway can be a nice options, particularly for those desiring public transportation service from the Old Town section of Alexandria, the Pentagon and on to Washington DC.
+Metroway is a premium bus service operated by D.C.
+Metro, with express service between Pentagon City and the Braddock Street Metrorail station in Alexandria, Virginia.
+Metroway is used primarily by commuters traveling to and from the Pentagon.
+However, Metroway can be an excellent option, particularly for those desiring public transportation service from the Old Town section of Alexandria, the Pentagon, and on to Washington, DC.
 Another Metroway route operates between Crystal City and Potomac Yard, just north of Alexandria, Virginia.

 Metroway Fare

-The Braddock to Pentagon City routes runs every 12 minutes during peak and off-peak hours and every 15 minutes in the evening off-peak hours.
-Fare is $1.75 using a SmarTrip card and .85 for older adults and people with disabilities.
+The Braddock to Pentagon City route runs every 12 minutes during peak and off-peak hours and every 15 minutes in the evening off-peak hours.
+The fare is $1.75 using a SmarTrip card and $.85 for older adults and people with disabilities.

 Related: Family Friendly Campsites